 JEWELRY & ACCESSORIES

-- Modest earrings are permitted. - Ear cuffs, body piercings, bandanas, and pocket chains are not permitted. - Sunglasses must be stored when indoors. - Earring studs must be 4 millimeters or smaller.
+- Modest earrings and nose piercings are permitted. - Ear cuffs, ear gauges, bull rings, other body piercings, bandanas, and pocket chains are not permitted. - Sunglasses should not be worn indoors and should not rest on top of the head.